labnation/DeviceInterface/README.md

+*Documentation needs to get updated since major refactoring of low-level device interfacing*

 #DeviceInterface

-For a very simple usage example, see our [console-demo](https://github.com/labnation/console-demo/blob/master/SmartScopeConsole/Main.cs)
+For a very simple usage example, see our [console-demo](https://github.com/labnation/DeviceInterface/tree/master/examples/SmartScopeConsole)

 ##Overview
 DeviceInterface translates the SmartScope API to hardware I/O. It consists of several layers: